 Stock a Premium First-Aid Kit With These 11 Essentials

-Whether you’re hunting in deep in the wilderness or on your own back 40, a first-aid kit should always be in your pack
+Whether you’re hunting deep in the wilderness or on your own back 40, a first-aid kit should always be in your pack.
+Here's what you need to put in it

 Bad things can happen to hunters: Skinning knives are sharp.
 A fall from a treestand can end with a hard impact.
 And that buck you thought was dead could find his feet and impale his rack right where you don’t want it.
 You should not be out in the wild without a well-stocked first-aid kit.
 Here’s a look at 11 things every hunter should have in theirs.